 Financing plan: where to get the money

 Once you have determined how much capital you need, you will need to work out where to get it from.
 The answer to this question should lie in a financing plan.

 Normally, you would finance your enterprise with a mixture of equity (your own wealth) and borrowed capital (e.g. a bank loan).
 You should be able to say quite accurately how much equity you have.
 For borrowed capital, the answer is probably not as straightforward.
 After all, you want to use your business plan to convince creditors to give you a loan!
 They should be able to tell how much borrowed capital you require.

 A template for the financing plan is available for download on the Startup Portal.
 Make sure to mention possible risks for your enterprise and develop a worst-case scenario as well as a best-case scenario.

 Cash budget: balancing inputs and outputs

 You should use a cash budget to determine whether you can cover your running expenses with your earnings.
-You need to set up this budget for the first six to twelve months after you’ve launched your business.
-Think about how much you’re spending on fixed costs.
+You need to set up this budget for the first six to twelve months after the launch of your business.
+Think about how much you will be spending on fixed costs.
 How much does the interest for your bank loans cost you, for example?
 How much do you intend to spend on sales and marketing?
 In the input column, you indicate your intended revenue and profit.
-To cover a situation where you’re spending more than you are earning, you should have an adequate cash reserve.
+To cover a situation where you will be spending more than you are earning, you should have an adequate cash reserve.